smartdevicelink/sdl_evolution/proposals/0064-remote-control.md

 ## Introduction

 SmartDeviceLink provides a framework that connects in-vehicle infotainment system to mobile phone applications.
 SDL  enables a driver to interact with their mobile phone applications using common in-vehicle interfaces such as a touch screen display, embedded voice recognition, steering wheel controls and various vehicle knobs and buttons.
 Although SDL provides some RPCs to allow mobile applications to obtain some vehicle status information, it does not allow a mobile application to change the vehicle settings, i.e. to control the vehicle.
-SDL remote control (or previous known as reverse SDL) provides the ability for mobile applications to control certain settings of the vehicle, such as, radio and climate.
+SDL remote control (or previously known as reverse SDL) provides the ability for mobile applications to control certain settings of the vehicle, such as, radio and climate.

 ## Motivation